| Title: | Simulates Correlated Multinomial Responses |

 The assumed marginal adjacent-category logit model is

-For subject ,
+For subject , is the -th ordinal response

-is the associated covariates vector.
+and is the associated covariates vector.
 Also

--th category-specific intercept at the
+is the -th category-specific intercept at the -th measurement

-is the regression
+occasion and is the regression

-parameter vector at the
+parameter vector at the -th measurement occasion.

 The ordinal response is obtained by utilizing the threshold